Natural Reweighted Wake-Sleep: Fisher Information Matrix for Helmholtz Machines

+Notice that $h^{(i)}$ is a stochastic quantity which can be sampled just based on the values of the nodes from the previous layer, because of the conditional independence.
+We can use this fact to do a Monte Carlo estimate of each block of $\mathcal F$ with $n$ samples, Equations~\eqref{eq:Fisherp} and \eqref{eq:Fisherq} can be estimated as

-where $\sigma$ is the sigmoid function, used in SBN.
-In the last step we introduced a matrix representation for the estimation of the Fisher matrix, where the $H^{(i)}$ matrices are obtained by concatenating for each sample the $h^{(i)}$ vector as a row vector, while the diagonal matrices $Q_p^{(i)}$ and $Q_q^{(i)}$ depends on the evaluation of the activation function.
-Eqs.~\eqref{eq:estimation-Fisherp} and \eqref{eq:estimation-Fisherq} represent the blocks of the full Fisher matrix, for $W^{(i)}_j$ and for $V^{(i)}_j$, respectively.
-This block structure is very convenient and represents the main argument for its practical application.
-Notice that the empirical estimations in Eqs.~\eqref{eq:estimation-Fisherp} and \eqref{eq:estimation-Fisherq} are not to be confused with the approximations typically introduced for the simplification of the Fisher matrix , needed to make it computational tractable in feed-forward neural networks.
-In the following sections we will discuss in more detail the feasibility of the computation of the blocks of the Fisher matrix and their inversion, together with an analysis of the computational complexity of the proposed algorithm.
+In the last step we introduced a matrix representation for the empirical estimation $F$ of $\mathcal F$, where the $H^{(i)}$ matrices are obtained by concatenating for each sample the vector $h^{(i)}$ as a column vector, while the diagonal matrices $Q_{p,j}^{(i)}$ and $Q_{q,j}^{(i)}$ depend on the evaluation of the activation function.
+To obtain a lower variance estimation for the expected value in \eqref{eq:Fisherp}, we use samples from the distribution $q(x,h)=q(h|x)p_\Dataset(x)$ and reweigh them using an importance sampling estimator with the same weights $\tilde{\omega}_k$ as in \eqref{eq:weights}, thus we get

+Equations~\eqref{eq:estimation-Fisherp}-\eqref{eq:estimation-Fisherp-lowvar} represent the blocks of the empirical Fisher information matrices, for $W^{(i)}_j$ and for $V^{(i)}_j$, respectively.
+Notice that the empirical estimations in Equations~\eqref{eq:estimation-Fisherp} and \eqref{eq:estimation-Fisherq} are not to be confused with the approximations typically introduced for the simplification of the FIM, needed to make it computationally tractable in feed-forward neural networks.
+This block structure is very convenient and represents the main argument for the efficiency of the algorithm.

-The Fisher matrices in Eqs.~\eqref{eq:Fisherp} and \eqref{eq:Fisherq} only depend on the statistical models associated to the joint distributions $p(x,h)$ and $q(x,h)$, and in particular they are independent from the specific loss function $\mathcal L$ or its vector of partial derivatives $\nabla \mathcal L$, as well as from the chosen training algorithm.
-Hence, since the model of the Helmholtz Machine remains unchanged, the same Fisher metrics can be used for both the WS and RWS algorithms.
+\begin{rem} The FIMs in Equations~\eqref{eq:Fisherp} and \eqref{eq:Fisherq} only depend on the statistical models associated to the joint distributions $p(x,h)$ and $q(x,h)$, and they are independent from the specific loss function $\mathcal L$, as well as from the chosen training algorithm.
+Hence, since the model of the Helmholtz Machine remains unchanged, the same FIMs can be used for different training algorithms, such as WS and RWS. \end{rem}

-It is worth mentioning that the Fisher information matrix of the visible distribution $p(x|h)$ could also be derived and used for training, which could be better for approximating the real distribution of the data $p(x)$.
-This derivation however presents additional complications and its computational feasibility will be explored in future works.
+It is worth mentioning that the FIM of the visible distribution $p(x)$ could also be derived and used for training, which could be better for approximating the real distribution of the data $p_\Dataset(x)$ \cite{ay2020locality}, however it has been suggested~ \cite{ollivier2017information} that the FIM actually profits from the expressivity of the joint distribution $p(x,h)$.
+Such derivation for the FIM however presents additional complications and its computational feasibility will be explored in future works.